Set up an operation

 -

-If you are a part of the Account Lifecycle Protection beta program, you can choose from the additional operation purposes:
+As a part of the _Account Lifecycle Protection program, you can choose from the additional operation purposes:

 Note that the user has to be logged in to perform these operations.